 The uniform consists of:

-- Powder Blue Polo Shirt (Short Sleeve and Long Sleeve options)
+- Royal Blue Polo Shirt (Short Sleeve and Long Sleeve options)

-- Navy Polar Fleece Top (full zip and chest zip options)
+- Royal Blue Polar Fleece Top (full zip and chest zip options)

 - Navy Cargo shorts

 - Girls have an option of a navy skort-skirt

 - Navy cargo style long pants or Track pants